 Expanding the Definition of "Family Member" – What AB 1041 Means for California Employees

 Are you struggling to balance work and caregiving responsibilities?
-Under the California Family Rights Act (CFRA) and AB 1041, your employer is legally required to provide you with up to 12 weeks’ leave to focus on caring for your loved one if they are suffering from a serious health condition, whether they’re a blood relative or not.
+Under the California Family Rights Act (CFRA) and AB 1041, employers with five or more employees are legally required to provide you with up to 12 weeks’ leave to focus on caring for your loved one if they are suffering from a serious health condition, whether they’re a blood relative or not.

 In January 2023, AB 1041 was amended to expand the definition of “family member” to include a “designated person” who shares a family-like association with the employee, regardless of their biological relationship.
 While no examples of the term “designated person” are provided in the bill, this change likely recognizes that modern families are not limited to traditional blood relatives.

 What are some examples of modern familial relationships?

 Examples might include but are not limited to: